KxSystems/docs/docs/ml/automl/ug/preproc.md

 0.6474446  0.071  0    1    0
 ```

-### Constant column removal
+## Constant-column removal

-Constant columns are those within the dataset which only contain one unique value.
+Constant columns are those within the dataset which contain only one unique value.
 These columns are removed as they do not provide useful information in the prediction of a target.
 This is due to a lack of signal within the data.
 The following is the implemented code to achieve this.

 ```q
 q)5#data:([]100?1f;100#0f;100?1f)